-Rumbidzai is the Director of Programs at the Ellen Johnson Sirleaf Presidential Center for Women and Development.
-She leads the Amujae Initiative, the EJS Center’s flagship program that prepares African women to unapologetically take up roles in the highest echelons of public leadership.
+Rumbidzai is currently enrolled at Harvard University, where she is studying towards a mid-career Master’s Degree in Public Administration.
+She is the former Director of Programs at the Ellen Johnson Sirleaf Presidential Center for Women and Development.
+She led the Amujae Initiative, the EJS Center’s flagship program that prepares African women to unapologetically take up roles in the highest echelons of public leadership.
 Rumbidzai is one of twelve globally identified civic innovators who were part of the inaugural class of Obama Foundation Scholars (2018 -2019) at Columbia University in New York City.

 Prior to that, Rumbidzai was a Program Manager at the Mandela Institute for Development Studies (MINDS), a pan-African think tank that advocates for the adoption of Afrocentric approaches in addressing the continent’s socioeconomic development challenges.
 Rumbidzai was instrumental in establishing the MINDS Scholarship Program for Leadership Development, setting up the program’s operational processes at inception.
 She was also in charge of the MINDS Youth Program on Elections and Governance, a civic education initiative that equips African youth for meaningful participation in governance.
 Under this program, Rumbidzai coordinated an alumni network spread across 53 African countries.